Look at the label inside your favorite dress.

 Polyester isn't a fabric in the traditional sense.

-It's a synthetic fibre made from petroleum.
+It's a synthetic fiber made from petroleum.

 The same raw material used to make plastic bottles, packaging and countless other everyday products.